 Educational Leadership, M.Ed.
-(39 sem. hrs.)/ Licensure & Non-Licensure Tracks

-EDUCATIONAL LEADERSHIP, M.ED.
-ADMINISTRATIVE LICENSURE TRACK

-(A new cohort is selected for the summer session of each school year)

-The educational leadership master's degree program is designed to enable students to become part of a cohort group that will systematically proceed through a thirty-nine semester hour sequence of course modules and clinical experiences.
+(36 sem. hrs.)/ Licensure & Non-Licensure Tracks EDUCATIONAL LEADERSHIP, M.ED.
+ADMINISTRATIVE LICENSURE TRACK (A new cohort is selected for the summer session of each school year) The educational leadership master's degree program is designed to enable students to become part of a cohort group that will systematically proceed through a thirty-nine semester hour sequence of course modules and clinical experiences.
 The modules center on six dimensions of leadership and are integrated with seminars, practicums and internships focusing on excellence in teaching and learning.
 Online is also available.

-- 1. General requirements for admission to the graduate school of Mississippi College must be met. - 2.
-Requirements for admission to a Master of Education Degree must be met. - 3.
-Provide documentation of 3 full years of teaching experience. - 4.
-Submit a structured resume and portfolio providing information in three areas: background experience, teaching quality, and leadership skills and experiences.
+Admission to the program - 1.
+General requirements for admission to the graduate school of Mississippi College must be met. - 2.
+Requirements for admission to a Master of Education Degree must be met. - Provide documentation of 3 full years of teaching experience (you may be in your third year of teaching when you enter the program). - 4.
+Submit a resume' and verification of experience.
 May 15 of each year is the application deadline.
 Admission to the program is limited and is at the discretion of the Educational Leadership Screening and Selection Committee.
 Consult the Program Coordinator or the chair of the Department of Teacher Education and Leadership for additional information concerning the cohort group selection process and specific program requirements.

-Licensure Assessment

-Graduates of the M.Ed. in Educational Leadership must pass the School Leaders Licensure Assessment (SLLA) before they can obtain a Class AA license in Administration.
+Licensure Assessment Graduates of the M.Ed. in Educational Leadership must pass the School Leaders Licensure Assessment (SLLA) before they can obtain a Class AA license in Administration.
 The Master of Education degree in educational leadership includes the following coursework.

-Required Courses

-EDU 6517 Introduction to Administrator Preparation 1 sem. hr.
+Required Courses EDU 6517 Introduction to Administrator Preparation 1 sem. hr.
 EDU 6518 Personal/Interpersonal Dimension of Leadership 3 sem. hrs.

-EDU 6526 Instructional Dimension of Leadership 1-10 sem. hrs., variable (max.
-10) 8 sem. hrs. for the MED-Ed Leadership/Licensure program

-EDU 6527 Organizational Dimension of Educational Leadership 3 sem. hrs.
+EDU 6526 Instructional Dimension of Leadership (two courses) 1-10 sem. hrs., variable (max.
+10) 8 sem. hrs. for the MED-Ed Leadership/Licensure program EDU 6527 Organizational Dimension of Educational Leadership 3 sem. hrs.
 EDU 6532 Resource Dimension of Leadership 1-8 sem. hrs., variable (max.
-8) 5 sem. hrs. for the MED-Ed Leadership/Licensure program

-EDU 6533 Information Management Dimension of Leadership 1-4 sem. hrs., variable (max.
-4) 3 sem. hrs. for the MED-Ed Leadership/Licensure program

-EDU 6534 Political Dimension of Leadership 1-4 sem. hrs., variable (max.
-4) 4 sem. hrs. for the MED-Ed Leadership/Licensure program

-EDU 6536 Focused Internship 3 sem. hrs.
-(300 clock hours) 9 sem. hrs. for the MED-Ed Leadership/Licensure program

-EDU 6553 School Law 3 sem hrs
+8) 5 sem. hrs. for the MED-Ed Leadership/Licensure program EDU 6533 Information Management Dimension of Leadership 1-4 sem. hrs., variable (max.
+4) 3 sem. hrs. for the MED-Ed Leadership/Licensure program EDU 6534 Political Dimension of Leadership 1-4 sem. hrs., variable (max.
+4) 4 sem. hrs. for the MED-Ed Leadership/Licensure program EDU 6536 Focused Internship 3 sem. hrs.
+(150 clock hours) (two courses-6 sem. hrs. total for the MED-Ed Leadership/Licensure program EDU 6553 School Law 3 sem hrs Total: 36 sem. hrs.

-In their last semester of enrollment, candidates for the M.Ed. in Educational Leadership must take a comprehensive examination based upon a portfolio developed from 600 hours of field experience.
+Comprehensive Exams In their last semester of enrollment, candidates for the M.Ed. in Educational Leadership must take a comprehensive examination based upon a portfolio developed from 600 hours of field experience.
 If judged unsatisfactory, all or part of the examination may be retaken once in the following semester or summer term.
 EDUCATIONAL LEADERSHIP, M.ED.
-NON-LICENSURE TRACK

-The educational leadership master's program non-licensure track is not designed for students who are not seeking an administrator or teaching license.
+NON-LICENSURE TRACK The educational leadership master's program non-licensure track is designed for students who are not seeking an administrator or teaching license.
 This program is for those who desire to be a leader in educational settings, establishing schools, extending their studies in education, and/or working in religious or international school settings.
 This program is not designed to provide requirements for any teaching or administrative license.
 Admission Requirements: